Installation#

 Sionna is composed of three Python modules, namely Sionna RT, Sionna PHY, and Sionna SYS.

-Sionna PHY and Sionna SYS require Python 3.8-3.12 and TensorFlow 2.14-2.19.
+Sionna PHY and Sionna SYS require Python 3.11+ and PyTorch 2.9+.
 We recommend Ubuntu 24.04.
-Earlier versions of TensorFlow may still work but are not recommended.
-We refer to the TensorFlow GPU support tutorial for GPU support and the required driver setup.
+Earlier versions of PyTorch may still work but are not recommended.
+We refer to the PyTorch get-started guide for GPU (CUDA) support and the required driver setup.

 Sionna RT has the same requirements as Mitsuba 3 and we refer to its installation guide for further information.
 To run Sionna RT on CPU, LLVM is required by Dr.Jit.
 Please check the installation instructions for the LLVM backend.